-This paper’s main focus is to explore the perspectives of politeness practices of the English students at the State University of Makassar.
-The main questions to be explored are the important roles of politeness in the class and indicators of polite and impolite behaviors in the class.
-The subject of this research is the English Literature students of Faculty of Languages and Literature, State University of Makassar.
+This paper’s main focus is to explore the students’ perspectives of politeness practices at the State University of Makassar.
+The main problems to be explored are the roles of politeness in the class and the ways to show politeness.
+The subject of this research is the students of English Literature Department, Faculty of Languages and Literature, the State University of Makassar.
 To collect data, an open-ended questionnaire was distributed to one class of English Literature department, consisting of 20 students.
-This questionnaire was analyzed descriptively.
-Students’ perspectives of politeness practices were discussed in relation to politeness framework of Brown and Levinson (1987).
-The results of the research show that English students perceived that politeness has important roles in the classroom interaction.
-According to them, politeness is a need in education, a strategy to build character, and as a motivation.
-In addition, the students perceived some impolite and polite behaviors in the class which should be given attention in order to create effective learning and teaching process such as being on time and not getting angry in the class.
-Findings from this study become input for teachers and students in an effort to create effective classroom interaction.
+This questionnaire was analyzed descriptively in relation to politeness theories.
+Findings shows that the students perceived that politeness has important roles in the classroom interaction.
+Politeness is a need in education, a strategy to create good characters, and a learning motivation.
+There are also some ways to show politeness according to the students such as being on time and not getting angry in the class.
+These students’ perspectives should be given a priority in order to create effective learning and teaching process.
+Findings from this study become valuable inputs for teachers and students in their efforts to create effective classroom interaction.

 Agha, A. (1994).
 Honorification.
 Annual Review of Anthropology, 23(1), 277-302.

 Basthomi, Y. (2014).
 No=Yes or Yes=No?
 Strategies in Responding to an Offer/Invitation Among Indonesians.
 Pertanika J. Soc.
 Sci. & Hum., 22(4), 1133-1146.

 Berman, L. (1998).
 Speaking Through the Silence: Narrative, Social Conventions, and Power in Java.
 New York, Oxford: Oxford University Press.